inmanta/inmanta-core/docs/install.rst

 auto-started agents.

-Step 3: Start the manually-started agent
+Step 3: Starting the manually-started agent
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Finally, enable and start the ``inmanta-agent`` service: